Unleash/unleash-client-ruby/README.md

 ```

 ## Dynamic custom HTTP headers
-If you need custom http headers that change during the lifetime of the client, a the `custom_http_headers` can be given as a `Proc`.
+If you need custom HTTP headers that change during the lifetime of the client, the `custom_http_headers` can be given as a `Proc`.

 ```ruby
 Unleash.configure do |config|